F-5 tiger

 The F-5A was a single-seat tactical fighter optimized for air-to-ground missions.
 Powered by two GE J85-GE-13 turbojets, the maximum speed was Mach 1.4 at 30,000 feet with a service ceiling of 50,000 feet and a range of over 1,300 miles.
 The F-5B was originally developed as a two-seat training aircraft that replaced some of the F-5A armaments and internal space with an instructor cockpit.

-Meanwhile, the T-38 has been used by the Air Force Air Education and Training Command since 1961, serving a role as a trainer for front-line fighter and bomber pilots.
+Meanwhile, the T-38 has been used by the Air Force Air Education and Training Command since 1961, serving as a trainer for front-line fighter and bomber pilots.
 Other Air Force offices, as well as NASA, have also used the T-38A trainer.
 Requiring as little as 2,300 feet of runway, the T-38 can reach an altitude of 30,000 feet in one minute.

 Use of the T-38 Through the Years

 With its swept wings and streamlined fuselage, the T-38 quickly asserted itself as an effective supersonic combat trainer, with the T-38A being the most used variant.
 The AT-38B was developed to serve as a weapons training aircraft, incorporating a gun sight and practice bomb dispenser.
-The waist-high location of most critical components on the T-38 make them easily reachable by maintenance crews.
+The waist-high location of most critical components on the T-38 makes them easily reachable by maintenance crews.

 In 2001, the Air Force began taking deliveries of the T-38C, which includes a glass cockpit, as a part of its Avionics Upgrade Program.
 The T-38C has subsequently been upgraded with an advanced propulsion system.
 The entire T-38 program is slated for phaseout beginning in 2023.

 In addition to being used as a combat trainer, the T-38 is used by advanced Joint Services Unified Pilot Training students for aerobatics, formation, night, instrument, and cross-country navigation training.
 Material Command employs T-38s to test experimental electronics and weapons systems.
 Most NATO-country pilots train on the T-38 at Sheppard Air Force Base, Texas.
 International T-38 operators include Turkey, Portugal, and Germany.
-NASA uses the T-38 as a training aircraft, and used it as a chase aircraft during the Space Shuttle Program.
+NASA uses the T-38 as a training aircraft and used it as a chase aircraft during the Space Shuttle Program.

 F-5 and T-38 Upgrades and Repairs